 Water fasting is a type of fast that restricts everything except water.
 It has become more popular in recent years as a quick way to lose weight.

 Studies have shown that water fasting could have health benefits.
-It may lower the risk of some chronic diseases and may stimulate autophagy, a process that helps your body break down and recycle old parts of your cells (1, 2).
+For example, it may lower the risk of some

 That said, human studies on water fasting are very limited.
-It also comes with many health risks and is not suitable for everyone.
+Moreover, it comes with many health risks and is not suitable for everyone.

 This article gives you an overview of water fasting and how it works, as well as its benefits and dangers.

-Water fasting is a type of fast where you cannot consume anything besides water.
+Water fasting is a type of fast during which you cannot consume anything besides water.

-Most water fasts last between 24 to 72 hours.
+Most water fasts last 24–72 hours.
 You should not follow a water fast for longer than this without medical supervision.

 Here are a few reasons why people try water fasting:

-The main reason why people try water fasting is for its health benefits.
+The main reason why people try water fasting is to improve their health.

 However, water fasting has many risks and can be very dangerous if followed for too long.

-Summary: Water fasting is a type of fast in which you are not allowed to consume anything except water.
-It is linked with a lower risk of chronic diseases and autophagy but also comes with many health risks.
+Water fasting is a type of fast during which you’re not allowed to consume anything except water.
+It’s linked with a lower risk of chronic disease and autophagy, but it also comes with many risks.

 There are no scientific guidelines on how to start water fasting.

-However, there are several groups of people who should not water fast without medical supervision.
+However, several groups of people should not water fast without medical supervision.

-If you have never water fasted before, it is a good idea to spend three to four days preparing your body for being without food.
+If you have never water fasted before, it’s a good idea to spend 3–4 days preparing your body for being without food.